nextthingco/chip-flasher/README.md

 ```
 For the KERNELS, see https://w.nextthing.co/doku.php?id=usb_port_mapping

+See DeviceDescriptor.py for more info on how the rules file is parsed

 There are several .rules files in this project which serve as examples.
 On my mac running ubuntu, my flasher.rules file is simple.rules.

-See DeviceDescriptor.py for how the rules file is parsed

 ## Applications
     There are currently 3 ways to run the application: